davis999/shopping_cart/docs/Design.md

 ## Add Product to Shopping Cart
 Product supplies SKU, qty, inventory, customer_id, session_id.

-Validate product SKU, inventory.
+Validate product parameters, inventory.

 If product has enough inventory, save the product to database.
 - If product has existed in cart, merge the record.
 - If product is new in cart, add the product record.

-If product has been added successfully, return "success" message to the caller.
+If product has been added successfully, return the shopping cart id to the client caller.

 ## Error Handle

-- If SKU has a wrong formatter, return error: *INVALID_ARGUMENT*.
+- If SKU or inventory is null, return error: *INVALID_ARGUMENT*.
-- If SKU is a wrong number, return error: *NOT_FOUND*.
+- If both customer id and session id are null, return error: *INVALID_ARGUMENT*.
 - If request qty (merge the qty that cart database stored) is larger than inventory, return error: *RESOURCE_EXHAUSTED*.
 - Other exception, log it and return error: *INTERNAL*.